Siemens Energy shares hit record low as sell-off continues

-FRANKFURT, Jan 24 (Reuters) - Shares in Siemens Energy ENR1n.DE hit a record low on Monday as a sell-off triggered by problems at its wind power division Siemens Gamesa SGREN.MC continued following a HSBC downgrade.
+FRANKFURT, Jan 24 (Reuters) - Shares in Siemens Energy ENR1n.DE hit a record low as a sell-off triggered by problems at its wind power division Siemens Gamesa SGREN.MC continued on Monday after HSBC downgraded the stock to "hold".

-On Friday Siemens Energy shares recorded their biggest intraday loss after Siemens Gamesa, in which it owns a 67% stake, cut its financial outlook for the third time in nine months owing to supply chain issues and costs related to a new generation of onshore wind turbines.
+On Friday Siemens Energy shares recorded their biggest intraday loss after Siemens Gamesa, in which it owns 67%, cut its financial outlook for the third time in nine months owing to supply chain issues and costs related to a new generation of onshore wind turbines.

 The move also forced Siemens Energy to cut its outlook and has exposed the problematic stakeholder structure that gives Siemens Energy a majority stake in a business it effectively cannot control.

-Since the profit warning Siemens Energy has lost 3.6 billion euros in market value, about the same amount it would currently cost to buy the third in Siemens Gamesa it does not yet own.

-"Investors are increasingly frustrated at the challenges around the Siemens Energy ... portfolio," HSBC wrote, downgrading Siemens Energy to "hold".
+"Investors are increasingly frustrated at the challenges around the Siemens Energy ... portfolio," HSBC wrote.

-Shares in Siemens Gamesa, meantime, rose 2% after Deutsche Bank upgraded the stock to "buy" on hopes that Siemens Energy will buy out minority shareholders.

-(Reporting by Christoph Steitz Editing by Miranda Murray, David Goodman and David Evans)
+(Reporting by Christoph Steitz Editing by Miranda Murray and David Goodman )

 ((christoph.steitz@thomsonreuters.com; +49 30 220 133 647;))